Decoherence in open quantum systems: influence of the intrinsic bath dynamics

 \section{Conclusions and outlook}

-In this paper, we generalize the ordinary ZN projection scheme for derivation of the master equation for the open quantum system weakly coupled with its surrounding.
-We start from the chain of equations for the density matrices of the $S$- and $B$-subsystems and obtain the non-Markovian master equation for $\widetilde{\varrho}_S(t)$.
+In this paper, we generalize the ordinary ZN projection scheme in order to derive a master equation for the open quantum system weakly coupled with its surrounding.
+We start from the chain of equations for the density matrices of the $S$- and $B$-subsystems and obtain a non-Markovian master equation for $\widetilde{\varrho}_S(t)$.
 We simplify this equation, restricting ourselves by the lowest approximation in the coupling constant.
-The consideration of the intrinsic BD yields an extra term in the master equation, which is found to be nonlinear in $\widetilde{\varrho}_S(t)$ and vanishing in the Markovian limit.
+The consideration of the intrinsic BD yields an extra term in the master equation, which is found to be nonlinear in $\widetilde{\varrho}_S(t)$ and vanish in the Markovian limit.
 When the dynamic equation for $\widetilde{\varrho}_B(t)$ is neglected, we come to the standard ZN projecting scheme \cite{BP-Book}.

-In order to test the developed method we have applied it to the open quantum system, described by a very simple dephasing model.
+In order to test the developed method we applied it to the open quantum system described by a very simple dephasing model.
 The non-Markovian quantum kinetic equation for the ge\-ne\-ra\-li\-zed coherence has been derived.
-In the MA, which means nothing but the time convolutionless ZN result, its solution up to the 2-nd order in interaction coincides with the exact one obtained in Ref.~\cite{PRA2012}.
-We have also analyzed the kinetic kernel related to the BD, which is found to be temperature independent.
+In the MA, which means nothing else but the time convolutionless ZN result, its solution up to the 2nd order in interaction coincides with the exact one obtained in \cite{PRA2012}.
+We also analyzed the kinetic kernel related to the BD, which is found to be temperature independent.
 When going beyond the MA in the above mentioned term, we obtain the renormalized values of the phase shift and the generalized decoherence.
-We have compared the renormalized correlational contribution to the decoherence function with the exact result \cite{PRA2012} and with that of the ZN approach.
-It is found that consideration of the intrinsic BD brings the corresponding curves closer to the exact data as compared to the results obtained within the ordinary ZN projection scheme.
+We compared the renormalized correlational contribution to the decoherence function with the exact result \cite{PRA2012} and with that of the ZN approach.
+It is found that consideration of the intrinsic BD brings the corresponding curves closer to the exact data compared to the results obtained within the ordinary ZN projection scheme.